What are common reasons for health insurance claim denials?

 "People should look to see what the plan documents actually say about whether a benefit is covered and get help from their insurance department or an expert consumer assistance program if there is any doubt," says Fish-Parcham.

 Many wrongful claim denials stem from coding errors, missing information, oversights, or misunderstandings.
-And insurance denial appeal can resolved many issues quickly.
+You may be able to resolve it over the phone.

 Pat Jolley, director of clinical initiatives at the Patient Advocate Foundation, says that your insurance company will send you a denial letter outlining why when a claim is denied.
 The denial letter will provide the appeals process and the deadline to appeal.